Suicide Rates Climb In U.S., Especially Among Adolescent Girls

-Boys tend to hit peak puberty around 13 years old, and girls around 11 years old, though some studies show that girls can start their periods earlier.
+Boys tend to hit peak puberty around 13 years old, and girls around 11 years old, though some studies show that girls are starting their periods earlier.

 "Research has shown that puberty, unfortunately, is associated with the onset of psychological disorders, specifically depression," says Sheftall.

 And depression is a big risk factor for suicidal thoughts and actions.
 So, because of the shifting age of puberty onset, girls might be opening the door to anxiety, depression and other psychiatric disorders earlier on in life.

 Sheftall and Oquendo say the hypothesis hasn't been carefully studied, but it's possible.
 Another potential factor is that girls attempting suicide could be using more lethal methods, resulting in more deaths.

 "It's frustrating because you want to never ever see these trends increase," says Sheftall.
 "That's what we kind of have dedicated our lives and research to: What is causing these increases to occur?"